East Central Illinois Master Naturalist

 Body

-The Illinois Extension Master Naturalist Program is volunteer training program offered by University of Illinois Extension.
-East Central Illinois Master Naturalist is our local chapter of the program which includes volunteers from Champaign, Ford, Iroquois, and Vermilion counties.
-Find other Illinois Master Naturalist groups on the state website
+The Illinois Extension Master Naturalist Program is a volunteer training program offered by University of Illinois Extension.
+East Central Illinois Master Naturalist is our local chapter of the program, including volunteers from Champaign, Ford, Iroquois, and Vermilion counties.
+Find other Illinois Master Naturalist groups here on the state website

-Since the establishment of the East-Central Illinois Master Naturalist program in 2005, almost 400 residents have taken our Master Naturalist training.
+Since establishing the East-Central Illinois Master Naturalist program in 2005, almost 400 residents have taken our Master Naturalist training.
 Volunteer efforts have provided over 98,000 hours of service valued at more than $2,000,000 to East-Central Illinois.
 With many hands, we make a big difference.

 Our Mission